zanata/zanata-root/README.md

 Zanata
 =====

+Zanata is an web-based system for managing localisation projects.
+Localisation (L10n) is the process of translating software or documentation into the various local languages used around the world.

-Zanata is a web-based system for translators to translate documentation and software online using a web-browser.
-It is written in Java and uses modern web technologies like JBoss, Seam, GWT, Hibernate, and a REST API.
-It currently supports translation of DocBook/Publican documentation through PO files.
+Zanata is written in Java and uses modern web technologies like JBoss, Seam, GWT, Hibernate, and a REST API.
+It currently supports translation of software through Gettext/PO, Java Properties and XLIFF (partial), and DocBook/Publican documentation through PO files.
 Projects can be uploaded to and downloaded from a Zanata server using a Maven plugin or a Python client.

 For *developers and writers*: By using Zanata for your document translations, you can open up your project for